Passing California Smog Tests

 Before 1975 when CATs were introduced, the only way to reduce NOx was to keep the fuel mixture rich.
 With the CAT installed, both HC and NOx are lowered which allows you to run near perfect AFR and reduce CO levels as well.
 Brilliant.

 If you can install a CAT on your engine, I would recommend doing so.
 It is good for the environment and will help you pass your smog tests by reducing your HC and NOx emissions by 50-80%.
+As I said earlier, the government doesn't want you to modify your engine even if it means producing lower emissions!.
+See the Legal Modifications section for more info.

 14. FI Tuning Obstacles: